LackOfUsernameIdeas/PortfolioWebsite/README.md

 npm run build
 ```

-This produces an `out/` directory at the **repo root** (outside `.next/`), containing the fully static project files – plain HTML, CSS, JS, and copied `public/` assets.
+This produces an `out/` directory at the **repo root** (outside `.next/`), containing the static project build.

 ### 4. Deploy to Vercel

 1. Push the repo to GitHub.
 2. Import the repo as a new project on [vercel.com](https://vercel.com).
-3. Vercel auto-detects Next.js and, since `output: "export"` is set, builds and serves the contents of `out/` as a static project – no configuration changes needed.
+3. Vercel automatically detects Next.js and, since `output: "export"` is set, deploys the contents of `out/`.
-4. Every subsequent push to `main` automatically triggers a new build and deployment.
+4. New pushes to `main` automatically trigger a new build and deployment.

 ### 5. Preview the static build locally (optional)